polatory/polatory/README.md

 ## Platforms

 Polatory runs on x86 processors with AVX instructions (Sandy Bridge or newer).
-It is available on following platforms/toolchains.
+It is available for following operating systems and toolchains.

-### Linux
+### Ubuntu 16.04 LTS

-Ubuntu 16.04 LTS / GCC 5.4 and Clang 3.8
+GCC 5.4 and Clang 3.8

 ### Windows

-Visual Studio 2017 / Intel(R) Parallel Studio XE 2017
+Visual Studio 2017 and Intel(R) Parallel Studio XE 2017

 ## Building

-### On Ubuntu
+### On Ubuntu 16.04 LTS

 1. Install build tools